IBM/universal-connectors/filter-plugin/logstash-filter-pubsub-mysql-guardium/README.md

 * To install this plug-in, you need to download the relevant plugin based on the version of the Guardium.
   1. For the Guardium 11.x, download [logstash-filter-pubsub-mysql-guardium-7.16.4.zip](https://github.com/IBM/universal-connectors/raw/main/filter-plugin/logstash-filter-pubsub-mysql-guardium/PubSubMySQLPackage/logstash-filter-pubsub-mysql-guardium-7.16.4.zip)
-  2. For the Guardium 12.x, download the **logstash-filter-pubsub-mysql-guardium.zip** package from https://github.com/IBM/universal-connectors/releases under Assets
+  2. For the Guardium 12.x, download the **logstash-filter-pubsub-mysql-guardium.zip** package from [Universal Connector release page](https://github.com/IBM/universal-connectors/releases) under Assets

 ### Procedure